CBIConsulting/ProperSearch/README.md

 * className: ClassName for the component container (String)
 * placeholder: Placeholder for the search field (String) Default 'Search...'
 * searchIcon: ClassName for the search icon in the left of the search field (String) Default 'fa fa-search fa-fw' (FontAwesome)
-* clearIcon: ClassName for the clear icon inside the clear button in the right side of the search field.
+* clearIcon: ClassName for the clear icon (X) in the right side of the search field.
 (String) Default 'fa fa-times fa-fw' (FontAwesome)
 * throttle: Time between filtering action and the next.
-It affects to the search field onChange method setting an timeout (Integer) Default 160
+It affects to the search input onChange method setting an timeout (Integer) Default 160
-* minLength: Min. length of the written string in the search field to start filtering.
+* minLength: Min. length of the search input to start filtering.
 (Integer) Default 3
 * onEnter: Custom function to be called on Enter key up.
 * idField: Name of the field that will be used to build the selection.
 Default 'value'
 	* Ex: